smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/10 - Any, All, and Some.md

 Here is another (more elaborate) example using the `= ALL` operator with a correlated subquery.
 Feel free to modify the data and the requirements to experiment with different ways to produce the expected output.

-Given the following tables: `Sales Representatives` and `Top Selling Products by Quarter`; calculate the following commissions for the year.
+Given the following tables: `Sales Representatives` and `Top Selling Products by Quarter`, calculate the following commissions for the year.

 *  If all the top-selling products for the quarter are from one region only, all sales representatives from that region receive a $1000 bonus.
 *  If the top-selling products for the quarter are from different regions, all sales representatives from those regions receive a $250 bonus.